-GVK BIO offers customised assay development solutions to help you reach your goals quickly and cost effectively.
+GVK BIO offers customized assay development solutions to help you reach your goals quickly and cost effectively.
 With a flexibility to adapt assays developed at the client’s site, we take up the task of screening at our facility.
 Our scientific team with sound technical and analytical skills has developed more than 200 assays against the targets that include GPCRs, Ion channels, transporters and several kinases with a novel methodology.
-The dedicated facility for radioactive assay readouts enables us to handle assay volumes that range from low to high throughput screening of drug candidates using radiolabelled C, P, H and I reagents.
+The dedicated facility for radioactive assay readouts enables us to handle assay volumes that range from low to high throughput screening of drug candidates using radiolabeled C, P, H and I reagents.

 Increasingly, enzymes are being recognized as potential drug targets in drug discovery and GVK BIO offers high quality assay development solutions with various readouts and formats.

-We routinely use biochemical assay development technologies, typically including Luminescence, Fluorescence, Fluorescence Polarisation, IMAP, Time Resolved FRET (HTRF), Alpha Screen, SPA, etc. and Cellular Assay Technologies, typically including reporter gene assay, DELFIA, ELISA, CLIA, Alpha Lisa, etc.
+We routinely use biochemical assay development technologies, typically including Luminescence, Fluorescence, Fluorescence Polarization, IMAP, Time Resolved FRET (HTRF), Alpha Screen, SPA, etc. and Cellular Assay Technologies, typically including reporter gene assay, DELFIA, ELISA, CLIA, Alpha Lisa, etc.

 G-Protein Coupled Receptors (GPCRs), also known as 7-transmembrane Receptors are important targets for drugs to treat various disorders.
 Disruption in their regulation causes inflammatory and respiratory diseases, cancer, cardiovascular diseases and CNS disorders like Alzheimer’s, Parkinson’s disease, etc.

 To address the need of the hour, we have established various cell lines expressing GPCRs and validated the assays.

 DRC of reference compound using dopamine D2 receptor